app-kit/go-appkit/README.md

 ### Resources

 Your models are exposed via the API in the form of resources.

-You register all your resources with the app.
+Each resources is tied to a model, and has an optional resource struct that controls the behaviour of your resource.

-Register a resource with your app:
+To register a resource with your app:
 ```go
 type Todo struct {
   ...